-You or the servicing dealer can record all completed maintenance here, whether you follow the schedule for normal conditions (page 125) or severe conditions (page 126).
+You or the servicing dealer can record all completed maintenance here.
+When maintenance is performed, record the mileage, circle the coded item(s) completed, and write in any other non-coded items (such as brake fluid replacement) below the codes.
 Keep the receipts for all work done on your vehicle.
+Maintenance can also be recorded in your Honda service history booklet.